striving forstrength

 a new lens

-Today, approved medications focus on increasing production of survival motor neuron (SMN) proteins to help people with spinal muscular atrophy (SMA) live longer and—to an extent—improve motor function.
-The future of SMA will build on the success of SMN-targeted therapies and be shaped by an expanded focus on improving muscle strength and function.
-Not only may this increased focus potentially help address progressive muscle weakness, but it could also have an impact upon quality of life.
+The future of SMA treatment will build on SMN-targeted therapies in hopes of gaining both muscle strength and motor function.
+Not only would this potentially help address progressive muscle weakness, but it could also impact quality of life.

 Muscle growth: A system of checks and balances